SAP/spartacus-docs/_pages/home/spartacus-faq.md

 Spartacus is a set of libraries that contain core libraries, components and styling.
 You can choose which versions of the libraries you would like to use in your application, and these can be used to fully configure and customize your storefront.
 However, customization is not done in the same way as with Accelerator; you never customize Spartacus code directly – rather, you overwride or replace styling and code.
 This approach allows ease of upgradability.

 ### What is the release cycle for Spartacus?
-How do I update?

 Spartacus releases are independent of the release cycle of SAP Commerce Cloud.
 Generally, new Spartacus libraries will be released every 2 weeks.
-For the next six months at least, changes will include new features or fixes only, with no changes that affect compatibility with existing applications.
-(Spartacus follows semantic versioning 2.0.)
-On the development side, you are in total control of whether to accept library updates.
-Note that some features in Spartacus may be delayed or not available if updates to platform OCC APIs are required.
-A new major release (1.2.3 > 2.0.0 for example, where changes affect ease of upgradability) will be announced ahead of time and will likely not happen until end of 2019 or early 2020.

 ### What technologies does Spartacus use?

 Spartacus uses a combination of languages, technologies and libraries, including Angular, TypeScript, RxJS, NgRx, SASS, and Bootstrap.
 The final output is pure JavaScript.
 Angular is currently used as our development framework, though the goal is to allow usage of other frameworks.
-Please see the documentation (link) for the correct versions required.
+Please see [Building the Spartacus Storefront from Libraries]({{ site.baseurl }}{% link _pages/install/building-the-spartacus-storefront-from-libraries.md %}) for the correct versions required.

 ### Does Spartacus implement Responsive Design?